influitive/seedomatic/readme.markdown

 ## Running Seeds

+### In Ruby

 Running seeds is as easy as calling:

     SeedOMatic.run

 This will look through the directory `config/seeds`, and import every file in that directory.

+### As a rake task

+SeedOMatic provides the following rake task:

+    rake seedomatic:seed

+This will run seeds in the `config/seeds` directory.
+You can provide `SEED_DIRECTORY`, `TAGGED_WITH`, and `NOT_TAGGED_WITH` arguments to the rake task to customize which seeds are run (See the sections below for valid values for these arguments).

 ### Seed Mode